Skip to main content

 Getting gas from the North Sea to UK homes and businesses

-Extraction, processing and distribution
+Processing and distribution

-At these gas plants, the gas is processed before being transported into the UK’snational gas network, where it travels through a vast network of pipes which run beneath the ground to get to where it needs to go – including UK homes and businesses.
+At these gas plants, the gas is processed before being transported into the UK’s national gas network, where it travels through a vast network of pipes which run beneath the ground to get to where it needs to go – including UK homes and businesses.

 We also operate the Fife Natural Gas Liquids Plant (FNGL) and the Braefoot Bay Marine Terminal in Mossmorran, Scotland.
 The NGLs are received at the plant via a 220km underground pipeline from the St Fergus gas plant and separated into ethane, propane, butane and gasoline.